Azure/draft-classic/docs/design.md

 begin using Draft.
 There are a few patterns you may need to follow to meet the expectations for Draft, but this is a matter of a few minutes of work; not a complete refactoring.

 In this case, you don't even need `draft create`.
-You can just create the directory structure and sail onward.
+You can just create the directory structure, add a draft.toml and sail onward.

 ## Running Your Code